Keto Diet App - Free Download Keto Diet App - Free Download

 Vegetarian

-Nutritional values (per serving, 1 regular baguette)
+Nutritional values (per 1 regular baguette)

 Net carbs4.5 grams